MetaTypers/MetaTyping/README.md

 # What is MetaTyping?
-MetaTyping is a typing application that helps users improve their typing ability by using typing drills, typing techniques, and feedback metrics.
+MetaTyping is a typing application that helps users improve their typing ability by using specialized drills, techniques, and feedback metrics.

 #### What do you type?
-- Text is generated using built-in drills, word lists, word recommendations based on stats and clipboards
+- Text is generated using built-in drills, word lists, clipboards and word recommendations based on user-stats

 #### What are typing drills?
 - Most common words: top 100, 300, 600, 1000 most common words